RoanH/NotPetya/Notes/log.md

 The first thing to note is that this function is actually surprisingly long and complex.
 In fact, it is fairly similar to `FUN_10009590` in the sense that we see similar `DLL_handle` offset pointers.
 On the bright side however, nothing is undefined here.
 Most likely that will make this all a bit easier to grasp.

 Turns out that this function is based all around a double offset of the `DLL_handle` to specfic memory offets.
 We are still rather unsure as to what a double offset of the `DLL_handle` means.
-The main take away from this function is however that it loads a Library and an exported function from this library.
+The main take away from this function is however that it load Libraries and exported functions from these libraries.

-TODO
+In addition some memory ranges get protected in `PAGE_READWRITE` mode.
+For now it's rather difficult to really understandt his function.
+The important part is that it returns `1` on success and `0` on failure of something.
+For now we will also rename the function to `load_libraries` as this seems most appropriate.

+By extension we know that `Ordinal_1` is only invoked when this function did not fail.
+Most likely this means that all prerequiresite libraries are loaded.

+Finally we see that either after library loading fails or after `Ordinal_1` returns the process is terminated using an [ExitProcess](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-exitprocess) call.

+Next we return to `Ordinal_1` from the second entry point.

+### Second entry to Ordinal_1

 Back in `Ordinal_1` we see a call being made to `Ordinal_115`.
 We see that this is an external function exported by `WS2_32.dll` which is not currently present.
 So we do something very sensible and copy this file from a Windows PC from the `C:\\Windows\System32` directory.